Salaah01/django-url-prefixer/README.md

 Therefore, rather then having different ports appearing in the URL, if the user access `https://iamsalaah.com/` they would be taken to the main portfolio site as normal.
 But, if they access `https://iamsalaah.com/projects/project-1/site`, they `project_1_nginx` webserver will handle the request and show Project 1.
 Similarly, if the user were to access `https://iamsalaah.com/projects/site/page-3`, the webserver (`project_2_nginx`) would return `/page-3` from Project 3.

-The reason including the middleware is to support this behaviour, as we can set the `URL_PREFIXER` to equal to `projects/project-1/site` and `projects/project-2/site` in the Project 1 and 2 settings respectively.
+The reason including the middleware is to support this behaviour, as we can set the `URL_PREFIX` to equal to `projects/project-1/site` and `projects/project-2/site` in the Project 1 and 2 settings respectively.

 This would mean that, if the user is currently access Project 2's index, and that page has a link to `page-1`, where the link would normally appear as `/page-1`, this will be replaced with `projects/project-1/site/page-1`.
 This would be served by the portfolio's webserver and not the webserver belonging Project 1.
 Therefore, in this case, the user would be navigated to `iamsalaah.com/page-1`.